-Like all different kinds of prescription medications, benzodiazepine drugs are made for different levels of efficacy and potency.
+Like all different kinds of prescription medications, benzodiazepine drugs are made for varying levels of efficacy and potency.
 The potency, or effectiveness, of the drug, is considered the strongest.
-For example, Ativan is one of the most potent drugs out there on the market, offering a maximum half-life of 24 hours with only takes 30 minutes to be able to feel its effects.
+For example, Ativan is one of the most potent drugs out there on the market, offering a maximum half-life of 24 hours, with only takes 30 minutes to be able to feel its effects.

-The more potent a benzodiazepine, the faster you will feel its effects, and the more it will produce the sedative-like and calming effects that these drugs are known for.
-How long these drugs will last before you need another dose is referred to as the half-life of the drug.
+The more potent a benzodiazepine, the faster you will feel its effects, and the more it will produce the sedative-like and calming results that these drugs are known for.
+How long these drugs will last before you need another dose is referred to as the drug’s half-life.

-Most people who abuse benzos choose the ones that are higher in potency and take a shorter time to feel the effects.
+Most people who abuse benzos choose the higher potency ones and take a shorter time to feel the effects.
 A short-acting drug like Xanax is popular because of the rapid, intense buzz that results.
-The popular, stronger benzodiazepines are also more addictive than low-potency drugs, but any of them could lead to addiction when abused.
+The popular, more potent benzodiazepines are also more addictive than low-potency drugs, but any of them could lead to addiction when abused.

-For those who have a history of addiction or those who know they have addictive tendencies, understanding the available strengths and what the drug can do is important, even before taking them as prescribed.
+For those who have a history of addiction or those who know they have addictive tendencies, understanding the available strengths and what the drug can do is essential, even before taking them as prescribed.

 List Of Benzodiazepines From Strongest To Weakest

-Benzodiazepines are all created with different levels of potency and efficacy.
-Their half-life, or how long they last, will vary based on how they are made and their intended uses.
+Benzodiazepines are all created with different levels of potency and efficacy, and their half-life, or how long they last, will vary based on how they are made and their intended uses.
 Keep in mind, of course, that even the lowest-strength benzodiazepine medications can still be highly addictive.

-Although most individuals who use benzos to get high prefer the stronger, shorter-acting drugs, all of them are rated as Schedule IV controlled substances and should be considered dangerous outside of a carefully monitored prescription use.
+Although most individuals who use benzos to get high prefer the more potent, shorter-acting drugs, all of them are rated as Schedule IV controlled substances and should be considered dangerous outside of a carefully monitored prescription use.